Is NFC/RFID Skimming a Real Threat... Yet?

 The obvious answer is to be aware of your surroundings.

-So when using your NFC-enabled smartphone, make sure no weird stranger with an even weirder device in his or her hand is standing too close to you; the same goes for when you use your RFID-enabled debit or credit card.
+Generally, this means when using your NFC-enabled smartphone, make sure no weird stranger with an even weirder device in his or her hand is standing too close to you; the same goes for when you use your RFID-enabled debit or credit card.

 Remember that the threat of NFC (or RFID, generally) skimming is primarily a physical one; it's unbelievably hard to skim (read: damn near impossible) a NFC device or an RFID enabled card solely over the internet.
+It's just not feasible - so again, the threat remains more of a physical one.

 In addition to buying RFID-blocking technology, you can take my earlier advice of being aware of your surroundings when using your NFC-enabled phone or RFID enabled card and pair it with (1) putting the NFC/RFID device in your front pocket and/or (2) putting RFID cards together.